S. R. Crown Hall: Main level

 The main level occupies the building's entire site of 120 by 220 ft and is arranged on a north–south axis, flanked by eastern and western wings.
 Arranged in a roughly symmetrical layout, it was the largest interior space that Mies designed in his lifetime.
 Its open plan, suitable for a myriad of uses, made it the first "universal space" that Mies designed in his career.
 The open plan may have been in part inspired by Museum for a Small City, a 1942 design for a building with a single large room that could be adapted to multiple uses.
-Mies subsequently used details from the Museum for a Small City design not only at Crown Hall, but also in his earlier Farnsworth House and his later Neue Nationalgalerie.
+Mies used details from the Museum for a Small City design not only at Crown Hall, but also in his earlier Farnsworth House and his later Neue Nationalgalerie.

 The main level has terrazzo floor tiles measuring 2.5 by 5 ft, which consists of an aggregate made of cement binder and pieces of gray and black marble.
 Two staircases to the basement, set back about 40 ft from the southern facade, are placed 50 ft apart from each other and have terrazzo treads and metal railings.
 The ceiling is composed of square acoustic tiles, each measuring 1 by 1 ft across.
-The tiles interspersed with fluorescent light tubes, sprinklers, and ventilation openings, which are grouped in fours.
+The tiles are interspersed with fluorescent light tubes, sprinklers, and ventilation openings, which are grouped in fours.
 The ceiling is surrounded by a soffit that is recessed 1 ft from the facade.

 The main level has no obstructions other than two service shafts and several low partition walls.
-The oak partitions do not reach the ceiling, giving the impression that the different parts of the room are blending into one another; instead, they reach a height of approximately 8 ft.
+The oak partitions do not reach the ceiling, giving the impression that the different parts of the room blend into one another; instead, they reach a height of approximately 8 ft.
 The partitions have hardwood borders and plywood finishes.
 Near the main (south) entrance are two 35 ft partitions, which are spaced 45 ft apart and adjoin the staircases to the basement.
 These form the western and eastern walls of an exhibition space.
 A third wall to the north separates the exhibition space from another space that was originally occupied by administrative offices.
 Near the main level's northern wall are the two service shafts, described as "chases", which are spaced 80 ft apart.
 The chases, set back about 40 feet from the northern facade, are made of clay tiles and have terrazzo bases and plaster capitals.